Costco: Wait For A Pullback

 On an EV/EBITDA basis, Costco is trading at a premium to peers including Wal-Mart (NYSE:WMT), Target (NYSE:TGT) and Kroger (NYSE:KR).
 If we take into account each company's EBITDA growth rate, COST should be trading at 7-10x EV/EBITDA, implying that the stock is considerably overvalued.

 One could also value COST using a DCF model with exit EBITDA multiples ranging from 7x to 10x.
 Using consensus estimates for COST's revenue and EBITDA growth, one can arrive at a fair value of $145.44 with an EBITDA exit multiple of 10x.
 This is ~9% lower than the current market price.
-For reference my projections can be viewed in the tables below.
+For reference, my projections can be viewed in the tables below.

 |